 I grew up in a house full of boys.
-We had black eyes and broken windows, a garage overflowing with every sports-related implement and a fridge needing constant stocking constantly as our bodies grew and our appetites remained ravenous.
+We had black eyes and broken windows, a garage overflowing with every sports-related implement, and a fridge needing constant stocking as our ravenous appetites fueled our growing bodies.

 When I became a father for the first time I was somewhat relieved my first child was a boy.
-It was what I was used to and comfortable with and I knew my knowledge of what it takes to become a man would come in handy.
+I knew my knowledge of what it takes to become a man would come in handy.

-When my first daughter arrived, I was more scared.
+When my first daughter arrived, I was scared.
 Raising daughters was an unknown for me.
 I laugh now at the old me who thought it would be different.
-Caring for an infant whether it be a boy or girl is generally the same.
-I still love them the same way even if their diaper changes require slightly different work.
-I sang them the same songs at night and attended to their cries the same.
-I still hug and kiss them goodnight the same.
+Caring for an infant, be it a boy or girl, is generally the same.
+I loved them the same way even if their diaper changes required slightly different work.
+I sang them the same songs and attended to their cries the same.
+At bedtime, I hugged and kissed them the same.

 ‘Raising daughters is nothing short of magical’

 In a post on Facebook recently, a soon-to-be dad posted that if he and his wife have a baby girl, he hoped she would be born ugly.

 Let that sink in for a moment.